2005 French riots

 The unrest started on 27 October at Clichy-sous-Bois, where police were investigating a reported break-in at a building site, and a group of local youths scattered in order to avoid interrogation.
-Three of them hid in an electrical substation where two died from electrocution, resulting in a power blackout.
-(It was not established whether police had suspected these individuals or a different group, wanted on separate charges.)
+Three of them hid in an electrical substation where two died from electrocution, resulting in a power blackout (It was not established whether police had suspected these individuals or a different group, wanted on separate charges.).
 The incident ignited rising tensions about youth unemployment and police harassment in the poorer housing estates, and there followed three weeks of rioting throughout France.
-A state of emergency was declared on 8 November, later extended for three weeks.
+A state of emergency was declared on 8 November, later extended for three months.

 The riots resulted in more than 8,000 vehicles being burned by the rioters and more than 2,760 individuals arrested.

 Triggering event

 Citing two police investigations, The New York Times reported that the incident began at 17:20 on Thursday, 27 October 2005 in Clichy-sous-Bois when police were called to a construction site to investigate a possible break-in.
 Three teenagers, chased by the police, climbed a wall to hide in a power substation.
 Six youths were detained by 17:50.
 During questioning at the police station in Livry-Gargan at 18:12, blackouts occurred at the station and in nearby areas.
 The police said that these were caused by the electrocution of two boys, Zyed Benna and Bouna Traoré; a third boy, Muhittin Altun, suffered electric shock injury from the power substation they were hiding in.
 The New York Times wrote:

 There is controversy over whether the teens were actually being chased.
 The local prosecutor, François Molins, said that although they believed so, the police were actually after other suspects attempting to avoid an identity check.

 This event ignited pre-existing tensions.
 Protesters told The Associated Press the unrest was an expression of frustration with high unemployment and police harassment and brutality.
 "People are joining together to say we've had enough", said one protester.
 "We live in ghettos.
 Everyone lives in fear."
-The rioters' suburbs are also home to a large, mostly North African and Sub-Saharan African, immigrant population, allegedly adding religious tensions, which some commentators believed contribute further to such frustrations and the discrimination against Muslims after the September 11 attacks and the Iraq War of the Bush administration.
-However, according to Pascal Mailhos, head of the Renseignements Généraux (French intelligence agency) radical Islamism or Islamic terrorism had no influence over the 2005 civil unrest in France.
+The rioters' suburbs are also home to a large, mostly North African and Sub-Saharan African, immigrant population, allegedly adding religious tensions, which some commentators believed contribute further to such frustrations and the discrimination against Muslims following the September 11 attacks and the subsequent war in Iraq.
+According to Pascal Mailhos, head of the Renseignements Généraux (French intelligence agency) radical Islamism or Islamic terrorism had no influence over the 2005 civil unrest in France.